 Below, we dive deeper into some of the topics:

 - Policies: What are the overall security policies for the company?
 The security champions and product owners can use threat models for their application in combination with your policies to create an overall security plan for the application.
 They will also be used for validation once features are released.

-- Coding Guidelines: What is allowed technologies or libraries?
+- Coding Guidelines: What are allowed technologies or libraries?
 How are the frameworks used securely?
-The DevOps teams then use this information to follow best practices of secure development.
-During peer reviews, they check whether the guidelines are followed.
+The DevOps teams then use this information to follow best practices of a secure development process.
+Finally, during peer reviews, they check whether the guidelines are followed.

 - Infrastructure-as-Code (IaC) Modules: How can a server be configured securely?
 How does a firewall need to be configured?
 Using tools like terraform, it is easy to create reproducible infrastructure.
-You can create modules, e.g. for server set up in your preferred cloud.
-The module contains not only the server but also network configuration, a firewall and access restrictions.
+You can create modules, e.g., for server set up in your preferred cloud environments.
+The module contains not only the server but also network configuration, a firewall, and accesses restrictions.
 This way, the team can easily spawn their servers with a secure configuration.
-If you change the module due to new security requirements, all the existing infrastructure is automatically updated with the next release.
+Furthermore, if you change the module due to new security requirements, all the existing infrastructure is automatically updated with the next release.

 - Secret management: How can secrets be stored securely?
 It is always hard to store your secrets securely.
 You do not want to end up revealing secrets when they are leaked in code repositories.
 If you provide a secret management service including guidelines and documentation on how to use it, you can control the application’s secrets, rotate them in case of an incident and monitor their usage.
 The teams have control of which secrets they need and have an easy way to handle them.

 - Threat Intelligence: Are there any new developments regarding the threat landscape?
 Important attacks on your infrastructure?
 This is one of the main tasks that you will keep in your hands.
 Then, in case of incidents or a change in the attacks, you can take over and support the teams on topics where you are most needed.